USA-RedDragon/usa-reddragon.github.io/README.md

 ![resume screenshot](https://raw.githubusercontent.com/joematthews/resume/master/assets/images/resume_screenshot.png)
-# Simple, mobile-friendly, resume project for Jekyll
+# Simple, mobile-friendly, Jekyll-based resume

 ## Goal
-I created this project to provide an easy way for keeping my resume up to date.
+I created this project as an easy way for keeping my resume up to date.
 You can see my current resume [here](https://joematthews.github.io/resume).

-The magic lies in the data files in the [_data](https://github.com/joematthews/resume/tree/master/_data) folder.
+The magic lies in the data files in the [_data](https://github.com/joematthews/resume/tree/master/_data) directory.
 I use json to store all of my skills, work history and education including references to links and images.
 Then I use the [Liquid](http://shopify.github.io/liquid/) templating language of Jekyll to enumerate over the json objects to generate the view.

 [Bootstrap](http://getbootstrap.com/) takes care of the visuals.
 For my template I use a 24 column grid -- I find that the more columns the better for detailed work.